Lion Long Term Partners LP, a - GuruFocus.com

 Urges Stockholders to Vote Against Proposal 4

 GRAND CAYMAN, Cayman Islands, Nov.
-07, 2022 (GLOBE NEWSWIRE) -- Lion Long Term Partners LP, a significant shareholder of 50,600 shares of Texas Pacific Land Corporation (: TPL), Issues Statement In Response to Texas Pacific Land Corporation Board Comments
+10, 2022 (GLOBE NEWSWIRE) -- Lion Long Term Partners LP, a significant Stockholder of 50,600 shares of Texas Pacific Land Corporation (: TPL) Issues Statement In Response to Texas Pacific Land Corporation Stockholder Letter From Board

 Stephen N. Walker